tfry-coder/FinTech-Case-Study---UWM/UWM case study.md

 * UWM’s differentiated business model focuses exclusively on providing wholesale mortgage clients superior service through proprietary technology that enables them to process mortgage applications at faster speeds and provide lower rates than competitors.

 * Most of the technologies UWM uses is proprietary.
 Their campus looks like a silicon valley company with a huge IT workforce.
 Their proprietary software includes e-signing, docless income and asset verification, appraisal waiver enhancements, virtual e-sign closings, custom rate and lock pricing, loan application links for brokers to use, and social media marketing/flyers/links to use which is all free for their broker partners.
+Recently UWM launched Blink+, which is an all-in-one online borrower-facing application portal and point of sale, loan origination system, and CRM for loan officers.
+In addition to this, UWM introduced InTouch which is a mobile app that provides brokers access to the full origination process, from underwriting through to closing, all within the app.

+The application, data, business tools, and utilities they use are listed below.

     > Application and Data:  JQuery/JQuery UI, Bootstrap, and Moment.js